B-UMMI/Schema_Refinery/SchemaRefinery/docs/SchemaRefinery/Modules/MatchSchemas.rst

    :width: 80%
    :align: center

+The algorithm goes throught three matching process and a fourth optional one.
+    - DNA hashes comparision
+    - Protein hashes comparision
+    - Blast with reps vs reps
+    - (optional) Blast with rep vs alleles

 Outputs
 -------
 Folder and file structure for the output directory of the `MatchSchemas` module is shown below.
 The output directory contains the following files and folders: